wasmCloud/wasmcloud-dev-site/content/reference/custom/middleware.md

 draft: false
 ---

-wasmCloud **_middleware plugins_** are used to allow code you write to be invoked during _every single invocation_.
-An invocation is a call between two entities within wasmCloud, and so can include the following use cases:
+wasmcloud **_middleware plugins_** are used to allow code you write to be invoked during _every single invocation_.
+An invocation is a call between two entities within wasmcloud, and so can include the following use cases:

 * Actor -> Actor
 * Actor -> Capability Provider